dimitri-rebrikov/rainradar/doc/manual/MANUAL.md

 **Attention:** there is no check for the right postal index so ensure you provided correct value.
 Otherwise the rain forecast will be wrong.

-After successful configuration you can exit the config mode by hitting of the "Exit Config" button.
+After successful configuration you can exit the config mode by hitting of the `Exit Config` button.
 The Rainradar will stop its Access Point, so the connection to the Rainradar will be lost and your device will probably automatically connect to your home network again.

 The Rainradar will switch back into the [Operational Mode](#operational-mode)